marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

 )
 ```

 and so on.
 The migrator tracks scripts that have already been executed, but when your have idempotence you can easily switch from one migrator to other one (being specific-tool independent is good practice).
-Just move the migrations-scripts to new project and execute.
+Just move the migrations-scripts to a new project and execute.

 ## Summary

 I hope that this tips will make your life easier.
-With some extra awerness while writing database migration you can save some mistakes that I had been making.
+With some extra awareness while writing database migration you can save some mistakes that I had been making.
 Good luck!